lsrusp/Bookstore-Data-Platform/README.md

  - **0** -> Exit of program
  - **1** -> Execute the query to retrieve the average price by rating the book
- - **2** -> Execute the query retrieving the log records with a date and amount of books with 2 or less copies
+ - **2** -> Execute the query retrieving the log records with a date and amount of books with two or fewer copies
  - **3** -> A querying App with receive any over books table with attributes "BookTitle", "Category", "Description", "Price", "Rating" and "Availability".
 Any SQL statement is available and returns the query result.

 ### Pipeline to update data using Airflow
-I'am use the Apache Airflow to schedule a DAG with four tasks to scrapping, transform and update data into PostgreSQL database.
+I'm using Apache Airflow to schedule a DAG with four tasks scrapping, transforming, and updating data into the PostgreSQL database.
 The steps of this orchestration are:

 ![Pipeline with Airflow](https://github.com/lsrusp/cayenaTest/blob/main/pipeline.jpg)

- - **Scrapping**:  scripts related to extract data from web source to local prataform
+ - **Scrapping**:  scripts related to extracting data from web source to local platform
  - **CheckDatabase**: scripts based on SQL statements to check database schema and consistency model
  - **TransformData**: scripts to read and process web source to be inserted into PostgreSQL, using python and SQL functions
- - **GetCopiesBooks**: SQL scripts to update a log table related to amount of copies into bookstore plataform.
+ - **GetCopiesBooks**: SQL scripts to update a log table related to the number of copies into the bookstore platform.

 #### Author
 Lucas Santiago Rodrigues